Photo - Richard Whittaker

 RW: And that was when?

-RW: I take it then, that one would be reluctant to call oneself "a philosopher…"
+RW: Well, I can see how one would be reluctant to call oneself "a philosopher…"

 CB: …in the light of this tradition!
 These are the philosophers.
 We’re people who work in the field and try to keep alive this thing which is genuinely ennobling, I think.